 So what’s the big deal with “mini-sessions”, and why are they so great?

-Keep on readin’ to hear my top 3 reasons why mini-sessions are awesome…
+Keep reading to hear my top 3 reasons why mini-sessions are awesome 👇

-If you’re like me, you understand the value of documenting your life and making sure you have photos to help your memories not fade away.
+If you’re like me, you understand the value of documenting your life and memories.
 Your future self will thank you!

 The reason why my Fall Mini-Sessions book up especially quickly is that October/early November is the time to start thinking about Christmas cards and presents.
 There’s honestly nothing easier to give as a gift than photos of yourself or your family – in a card, in a frame, in an album.
 Grandparents especially love this!